Public Consultation

 Key Milestones

-As a Nationally Significant Infrastructure Project, the proposals for LGF will be examined by the Planning Inspectorate (PINS) who will make a recommendation to the Secretary of State for the Department for Energy Security and Net Zero, who will decide on the outcome of the application.
+As a Nationally Significant Infrastructure Project, the application for LGF will be examined by the Planning Inspectorate (PINS), who will then make a recommendation to the Secretary of State for the Department for Energy Security and Net Zero, who will decide on the outcome of the application.

 The project is expected to follow the following stages: